Nadine-Schmitt/bachelorThesis-nadischm/README.md

                       Does entity annotations have an impact on the word embedding training process?

+An extensive parameter tuning were peformed and for the best parameters the results were checked with other algorithms of word embeddings using [gensim's fastText libary](https://radimrehurek.com/gensim/models/fasttext.html) and other languages (German, Italian, Spanish and French).

 You can use the [editor on GitHub](https://github.com/Nadine-Schmitt/bachelorThesis-nadischm/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.